 Tell us a little bit more about what your lifestyle could afford with a budget of less than $20,000 a year.
 I know that you have a partner and that’s just your finances.
 But give us a sense for how you’re able to explore the parameters and replace maybe expense with creativity.

-Jessica: What is really fun is that I found out about Financial Independence really early.
+Financial Mechanic: What is really fun is that I found out about Financial Independence really early.
 I was 23.
 I was just starting in my work life.
 I had just started the beginnings of lifestyle inflation.
 So, I had just bought a 2009 Mazda Miata, which is a red coupe convertible and I was so happy with it.
 And I think two weeks later, I found Mr. Money Mustache online.

 And I just facepalmed myself after binge reading this blog.
 And I started realizing that there were lots of ways that we almost increased our lifestyle inflation looking at fancier apartments, buying that second car.
 That ultimately we weren’t getting joy out of it.
 And in fact, we hadn’t made that step yet.